 It scared me when 17-year-old Seren had another schnorkle flare up and stopped taking her Lysine treats that help ward off the upper respiratory issues.
 She choked so much that I rushed her to the veterinarian and (thank the cat gods!) was NOT in respiratory failure.
-The antihistamine that we’d used before made her foam and become ill, so a new gel-type of L-Lysine HCI offered a better option.
+The antihistamine that we’d used before made her foam and become ill.
+She received a new gel-type of L-Lysine HCI offered a better option.
 She soon began eating her “kidney” diet once she could again breathe and sniff more effectively.
 Seren-Kitty eventually recovered from the schnorkles and lived another several years until we let her go just shy of her 22nd birthday.

 Some pets become uninsurable as they get older and may not be covered if they’ve already had cancer.
 If your pet has had a condition that is potentially life-threatening and a recurring problem, then it would become uninsurable.
 Different companies may define what is an old dog or an old cat in different ways.
 Some companies offer special coverage for catastrophic illness at a very low rate, if you purchase it when the pup or kitten is young and still healthy.

 Babies are more prone to accidents and illness than at any other age, besides senior pets.
-Some of these conditions may be excluded in general policies—such as hip dysplasia, renal disease, cataract surgery or knee injury, particularly in breeds prone to these issues.
+They may exclude some of these conditions in general policies—such as hip dysplasia, renal disease, cataract surgery or knee injury, particularly in breeds prone to these issues.
 If your puppy’s breed ranks high on the incidence of a particular health challenge like bloat, check to be sure it’s covered.
 The fee may be higher or an additional rider may be necessary.

 Picking Your Vet

 Certain plans participate only with listed network veterinarians (similar to some human HMOs).
 Others allow the choice of any practitioner.
 Additional differences may include variations in the cost of the deductible or higher premiums for certain metropolitan areas that have higher typical veterinary fees.